-My research lab studies the momentary processes by which stress predicts mental and physical health.
-Our experience sampling research focuses on the cardiovascular and emotional consequences of routine social stress, and on the perpetuation of negative emotions over time.
+My research lab studies the momentary processes by which stress predicts emotional and physical health and well-being.
+My experience sampling research focuses on topics such as the cardiovascular and emotional consequences of routine social stress, and on the perpetuation of negative emotions over time.
 Recent experimental work includes tests of meditation interventions, investigations of social support, and manipulations of coping strategy.
-Dr. Lehman also studies research methodology and statistics, and typically includes physical markers of health (such as ambulatory blood pressure, heart rate variability, and impedance cardiography) in her research.
+I also enjoy exploring topics related to research methodology and statistics, and typically include physical markers of health (such as ambulatory blood pressure, heart rate variability, and impedance cardiography) in my research.

 Dr. Lemm’s research interests are broadly in the area of social cognition, and span an eclectic range of topics including sport psychology, health psychology, prejudice and stereotyping, gender identity, cognitive development, and unconscious cognition.